b0janix/vehicles/readme.md

 vehicles, while to the second assign the template vehicle.
 I haven't started on the second page as I run out of time.
-It is a single page which should display a detailed info about each vehicle, while the first vehicles page is more like landing page where you are able to see a list of all the vehicles and you can filter the by make, model, year and location.
+It is a single page which should display a detailed info about each vehicle, while the first vehicles page is more like landing page where you are able to see a list of all the vehicles and you can filter them by make, model, year and location.
 The template names are defined in the files located inside the directory wp-content/themes/vehicles/templates.
 Also you should visit the Vehicle Settings admin panel which I've created and which is a custom theme options admin panel that serves for adding and updating